Last Updated on 27 January 2026 by Cycloscope

 Reaching them with your own means of transport is very easy, as their location is marked on all the most popular mapping applications.

-Alternatively, you can take a Tuk-Tuk or a motorbike from downtown, and agree on the price in advance.
-They shouldn’t charge you more than 5,000 shellings.
+Alternatively, you can take a Tuk-Tuk or a motorbike from downtown and agree on the price in advance.
+They shouldn’t charge you more than 5,000 shillings.

-The entrance of the caves is located in a beautifully forested area, sided by an emerald green river.
-You are apparently not allowed to swim there, unfortunately.
+The entrance to the caves is located in a beautifully forested area, flanked by an emerald-green river.
+Unfortunately, you are apparently not allowed to swim there.

 Costs of Amboni Caves – entry fees and guide